iturdikulov/notes/Python_cheat-sheet.md

 ## 1. Primitive Datatypes and Operators

-How to write comments, their types and usage?
+How to write single-line comments and multi-line comments?
 &#10;<br>
 ```python
 # Single line comments start with a number symbol.